-There exist two different trails alongside the canal actually, so small variations of the tour are not a big deal (“Kanalroute” and the slightly longer “Talroute”).
+There exist two different trails alongside the canal actually, so small variations of the tour are no big deal (“Kanalroute” and the slightly longer “Talroute”).

-Unfortunately, there is not much infrastructure for cyclists available (that means primarily food and beverage supply), but you can find a couple of bicycle workshops near Forchheim in proximity to the track.
+Unfortunately, there is comparatively little infrastructure for cyclists available (that means primarily food and beverage supply), but you can find a couple of bicycle workshops near Forchheim in proximity to the track.

-Some of those shops provide bike tubes from machines in case one has a flat tire and shops are closed.
+Some of those shops provide bike tubes from machines in case one has a flat tire and stores are closed.

 Especially idyllic is the section between Forchheim and Bamberg, and you will see ships chugging down the canal occasionally.

-Here one also can catch a glimpse of the Franconian Switzerland in the east, with the entrances to the region not really far off from the Main-Donau Kanal.
+Here you can also catch a glimpse of the Franconian Switzerland in the east, with the entrances to the region not really far off from the Main-Donau Kanal.

-Technically it is possible to take a bath or swim in the water on a hot day (I did do that at it was very refreshing).
-But it is not allowed in all places, especially near the locks and within a city boundary.
+Technically it is possible to take a bath or swim in the water on hotter days.
+But it is not allowed in all places, near the locks and within a city boundary in particular.

-If you want to know how a quite typical Franconian city looks like, you can make a side trip to the city center of Forchheim (cycling across the Lila Brücke is easy and convenient) and take a look at the half-timbered houses and remains of the city wall.
+If you want to know how a quite typical Franconian city looks like, you can make a side trip to the city center of Forchheim (by cycling across the Lila Brücke) and take a look at the half-timbered houses and remains of the city wall.

 The city of Bamberg

-Bamberg (80.000 inhabitants) in Upper Franconia is the most beautiful city in Germany in my opinion.
+Bamberg (80.000 inhabitants) in Upper Franconia is the most beautiful city in Germany in my humble opinion.

-Part of the reason is that it was almost unscathed after the end of the 2nd World War.
+An important reason for this is that the historic districts were almost unscathed after the end of the 2nd World War.
 Bamberg didn’t share the fate of many not so lucky cities in the territory of the “German Reich” that were bombed to ruins.